giuliachiola/super-blog-11ty/content/til/09-11ty-markdown-config.md

 ---
-title: 11ty markdown config to add classes
+title: Add HTML classes to 11ty markdown content
 abstract: Add HTML classes to style your markdown content in 11ty, using markdown-it-attrs plugin.
 quote: There are so many beautiful reasons to be happy today.
 quoteAuthor: Anonimous